tejas-2232/Algorithmic_javascript/README.md

 <b>12.
 Power Digit Sum </b>

 __The challenge:__ <p>Summing the digit from exponential results</p>

-__Algorithmic Thinking:__ <p> This is a very simple algorithm that requires only a tiny bit of prerequisite knowledge regarding ASCII, and also some discretion when processing possible over 26 keys.
-Basically we just need to know that all chracters are stored as numbers in computer memory according to the ASCII standard: https://www.w3schools.com/charsets/ref_html_ascii.asp.
-And that the modulus function is our friend :)</p>

 __Algorithmic Thinking:__ <p>Given a number along with the exponential number whose exponential number can be a positive or negative number. after getting the exponential result, sum the number of digits from the exponential result.

 Breaking it down: